Rutgers British Studies Center

 In addition to its annual program of lectures, conferences, workshops, and seminars, the Center supports a number of other initiatives, including team-taught interdepartmental graduate courses, graduate student working groups, and a visiting fellowship for local scholars in British studies.

-Information on the Center's programming, past, present, and future, can be found elsewhere on this website.
+Information on the Center's programming, past, present, and future, can be found on this website.